moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/infrastructure/feature_flags.md

 Rollout of feature flag changes to a ring should not be allowed if there is an active incident affecting that ring or if metrics indicate that the ring is unhealthy.

-#### Interface for controlling feature flags in cells
+#### Interface for controlling feature flags in Cells

-ChatOps can be used to rollout feature flags to cells in the short term.
+ChatOps can be used to rollout feature flags to Cells in the short term.

-ChatOps can communicate with Tissue to set feature flags on cells. ringctl can be used to create a patch for modifying feature flag gate values.
+ChatOps can communicate with Tissue to set feature flags on Cells. ringctl can be used to create a patch for modifying feature flag gate values.
 Tissue's change management system will then rollout the feature flag change to the rings.

 #### Support for feature flag actors

-Feature flags on cells will support the same actors (project, group, user, current_request, :instance) that are supported on production today.
+Feature flags on Cells will support the same actors (project, group, user, current_request, :instance) that are supported on production today.
 If a feature flag needs to be set for a particular actor, it should be set for that actor on every ring.
 This ensures that no matter which cell